qiuyi6732/BUSA649_GigEfx/README_CLIENT.md

 5. Click `Test Connection` → If successful, click `Finish`
 6. You can now view tables, run SQL queries, and export data

-> 📷 Screenshots are provided in the `screenshots/` folder for step-by-step reference.

 ---